cycle-game/Cycle/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: ':rocket: Feature Request'
 about: Suggest a new idea/feature for improving the game
+title: ''
-labels: 'c.Feature :rocket:'
+labels: 'type:Feature :rocket:'
+assignees: ''
 ---

 <!--
   Before opening a new issue, please search existing issues:  https://github.com/cycle-game/Cycle/issues -->

-**Is your request related to a problem?**
+## Is your request related to a problem?

 <!--
   Provide a clear and concise description of what the problem is.